 Tell your agent, broker, or insurance company if you sell or buy a car or have new drivers in your household.

 Read your policy before you allow others to drive your car.
 Some drivers might be excluded from your policy.
 This means that the policy will not cover accidents when they are driving.

 Some kinds of coverage have deductibles.
-A deductible is the amount you must pay before the insurance company pays anything on a claim.
+A deductible is the amount of loss which the insured is responsible to pay.